 The Irrevocable Life Insurance Trust

-Life insurance is among the most common financial products bought in America.
-It provides consumers with an invaluable and cost-effective source of funds for loved ones.
+Life insurance is among the most common financial products in America.
+It provides consumers with an invaluable and cost-effective source of funds for loved ones after death.

-But if your family is nearing the federal estate tax exemption amount, life insurance proceeds can push the value of the estate over the threshold.
+But when an estate's value is close to the federal estate tax exemption amount, life insurance proceeds can push the estate's value over the limit.
+When this occurs, the tax law will impose liability on the estate.

 ILITs and Estate Tax

-Everything owned in your name at the time of death is included in the value of the taxable estate for estate tax purposes.
+The value of the taxable estate for estate tax purposes includes everything owned in your name at the time of death.
 That includes the death benefit proceeds of life insurance policies over a certain dollar amount.
-For large estates, insurance policies with death benefits in the hundreds of thousands of dollars can push the gross estate value beyond the taxable threshold, causing an estate tax liability.
+Insurance benefits can push the gross estate value beyond the taxable threshold for large estates.
+This can cause an estate tax liability.

 ILITs and Estate Planning

-An essential part of wise estate planning is deciding not only who the heirs will be, but also how and when they will receive an inheritance.
+An essential part of wise estate planning is deciding on your heirs.
+An estate plan also considers how and when the heirs will receive an inheritance.
 Life insurance provides an immediate and often considerable payout of cash to beneficiaries.
-Even adults with experience managing their finances may find a sudden windfall of money from a life insurance policy overwhelming.
+Even financially responsible adults may find a sudden windfall of money from a life insurance policy overwhelming.

 The trust creator defines how the trust will operate.
-You can name beneficiaries and define how they will receive the life insurance payout.
+You can name beneficiaries and determine how they will receive the life insurance payout.

-• If liquidity is needed, then a lump sum, one-time payment is the best option.
+• If liquidity is needed to give heirs access to funds right away, a one-time lump sum payment is the best option.

-• If beneficiaries of the trust are minors, a series of payments may be preferred by their guardian.
+• If beneficiaries of the trust are minors, their guardian may prefer a series of payments.

-• You can choose the trustee (or trustees) who will manage your ILIT.
+• You can choose the trustee (or trustees) to manage your ILIT.
 The trustee cannot be you.
 Here's why: In some states, creditors can seize the cash value of a life insurance policy to settle a claim against the estate.
 An ILIT provides asset protection.
 As an irrevocable trust, the donor cannot access the assets in the trust.
-They have been removed from his/her control.
-If you were a trustee, you would have some degree of control, or “incidents of ownership."
+The trust assets are out of their control.
+But if you were a trustee, you would have some degree of control or "incidents of ownership."
 The trust would then lose its ability to protect assets from creditors.

-• If your loved ones have demonstrated poor money management skills in the past, you may want to choose a trustee with wealth management experience and pay out assets over time.
+• If your loved ones have poor money management skills, choose a trustee with wealth management experience.

-If a beneficiary of an ILIT is a recipient of benefits under a government program, such as Medicaid, the proceeds from your life insurance policy could make your beneficiary ineligible for further benefits.
-Your beneficiary will only regain eligibility for government benefits once all the money from your life insurance has been spent, usually on basic needs.
+If a beneficiary of an ILIT receives benefits under a government program, such as Social Security or Medicaid, the proceeds from your life insurance policy could make them ineligible for further benefits.
+Your beneficiary will only regain eligibility for government aid once all the money from your life insurance has been spent, usually on basic needs.

-To ensure access to government benefits, the trustee will retain ownership of the life insurance policy's proceeds so they can manage how the money is spent.
+The trustee will retain ownership of the life insurance policy's proceeds to ensure access to government benefits.
+The trustee will manage how the money is spent.
 The beneficiary will not own the proceeds outright.

 How Do I Set Up an ILIT?